adbanner

 One, two, three... buwalaaah!

-We had seen another interesting shape that looks like the small projection of a mammary gland.
+Another interesting feature of the cave is the many shapes that look like the small projection of a mammary gland.

 After nearly 30 minutes exploring the cave, we finished just in time for lunch - picnic potluck!